nextstepitt/standard-course-template/README.md

 All that is really necessary is to understand where to put image files and how to use the macros that have been defined for you.
 You should simply be able to plug your content into the templates and everything will work.
-Note: $ and & are sometimes special characters in the LaTeX world; escape them by putting a backslash in front of them in your text.
+Note: $, _, and & are sometimes special characters in the LaTeX world; you may need to "escape" them by putting a backslash in front of them in your text.

 So, it really is not any more difficult to use for this template than HTML, XML, or Markdown.
 In fact, it is much simpler, you just have to learn our handful of macros, and a couple of LaTeX things like: wrap text with *\textbf{...}* for bold characters, and *\textit{...}* for italics (replace the elipses with your text).
 The rest of what you need to know comes below.

-And, best of all, it is definiately faster than trying to fight with a WYSIWIG editor (but you can use one if you want to)!
+And, best of all, it is definiately faster than trying to fight with a WYSIWIG editor (but you can use one for LaTeX if you want to)!

 ## License

 The course template is licensed under the MIT license.
-The corresponding courseware when developed is not.
+The corresponding courseware when developed may not be.
 You may use and modify all or part of it as you choose, as long as attribution to the source is provided per the license.
 See the details in the [license file](./LICENSE.md) or at the [Open Source Initiative](https://opensource.org/licenses/MIT)

 ## Support